akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### After the celebrations

-*That night, Winchester hummed with whispered conversations.
+*That night, Westminster hummed with whispered conversations.
 The King’s departure had loosened tongues.
 In one chamber, loyal barons swore renewed oaths to the Queen.
 In another, clerks tallied the cost of the coming campaign.
 And in a small, dim room off the east courtyard, a different kind of gathering took place.*

 The chamber was small, lit by a single candle.
 Around the table sat four men: the grey‑haired agent in his plain cloak; a portly figure in a merchant’s fur‑trimmed coat, known only as the Pied Merchant; a lean, sharp‑featured man whose silence spoke of authority—Lord Everard de la Roche; and a fourth, younger, who had not yet spoken.